top of page

 September 2019

-Maya was born in July of 2019 and brought to us at The St. Augustine Wild Reserve when she was two months old in September of 2019.
+Maya was born in May 31st of 2019 and brought to us at The St. Augustine Wild Reserve when she was four months old in September of 2019.
 She was rescued from breeder overstock.
-I'd never met a coatimundi before and I was very intrigued by her.
+I'd never met or interacted with coatimundi before, and I was very intrigued by her.
 She had the mannerisms of a cat and dog combined into one!
-I made it a mission to visit her at the end of my volunteer days and begin building a relationship with her.
+I made it a mission to always visit her at the end of my volunteering days at the Wild Reserve and slowly began building a relationship with her.

 Continuing to Grow